Oplax Hopf Algebras: Preliminaries

-Similar to the coherence theorem for monoidal categories, it is well known that any bicategory is $2$-equivalent to a $2$-category, and hence any monoidal bicategory is equivalent to a monoidal $2$-category.
-The latter is furthermore even equivalent with a {\em Gray monoid}, but not to a strict monoidal $2$-category.
-A Gray monoid (also called a semi-strict monoidal $2$-category), is a monoidal $2$-category with a strict associative and strict unital monoidal product (on objects), but where the monoidal product is not a strict $2$-functor.
-However, for given $1$-cells $f:A\to B$ and $g:C\to D$, there exists a suitable invertible $2$-cell $c_{f,g}:(f\ot 1)\circ(1\ot g)\to (1\ot g)\circ (f\ot 1)$, natural in $f$ and $g$ and satisfying certain coherence conditions.
-In what follows, whenever we consider a monoidal bicategory or monoidal 2-category, we will always suppose that it is a Gray monoid, where we suppress explicitly mentioning the morphisms $c_{f,g}$, their inverses or (vertical and horizontal) compositions, but write just an unnamed isomorphism.
-Empty faces in a diagram should be filled by these isomorphisms.
-By convention, when working in a Gray monoid, we denote the $1$-cell $(f\ot 1)\circ(1\ot g)$ by $f\ot g$.
-Our results are without lost of generality applicable to general monoidal bicategories, see e.g. \cite{CoherenceTricats,Ramon}.
+It is well-known that any monoidal bicategory is monoidally biequivalent to a monoidal $2$-category, and more precisely a {\em Gray monoid}: this is the one-object case of the coherence theorem for tricategories \cite{Coherence3dim,CoherenceTricats}.
+A Gray monoid \cite{BaezHD,Monoidalbicatshopfalgebroids}, also called a \emph{semistrict monoidal $2$-category}, is a monoidal $2$-category with a tensor product which is strictly associative and unital on objects, but still a pseudofunctor and not a strict $2$-functor.
+In particular, for given $1$-cells $f\colon A\to B$ and $g\colon C\to D$ there exists a suitable invertible $2$-cell $c_{f,g}:(f\ot 1)\circ(1\ot g)\to (1\ot g)\circ (f\ot 1)$, natural in $f$ and $g$ and satisfying certain coherence conditions.
+By convention, we denote the $1$-cell $(f\ot 1)\circ(1\ot g)$ by $f\ot g$.
+In what follows, whenever we consider a monoidal bicategory or monoidal 2-category, we will always suppose that it is a Gray monoid, where we suppress the morphisms $c_{f,g}$ and their inverses or (vertical and horizontal) compositions.

-We will denote the composition of $1$-cells and the vertical composition of $2$-cells by $\circ$ or juxtaposition, and the horizontal composition of $2$-cells by $*$.